GrecoTechnology/Bizbox/README.md

 - /opt/domain.tld/role/config/role.env.yml : contains custom environment variables for the role belonging to domain.tld.

+Please note :
-Please note that custom environment variables at domain level have the highest priority.
+- Custom environment variables at domain level have the highest priority.
+- To apply custom environment variables changes you need to reinstall the role.

 Custom App/domain environment variables configuration files can be used to declare custom configuration before running bb install command :
 ```